Aeterna Noctis on Steam - User reviews, Price & Information

 Aeterna Noctis is a challenging metroidvania that majestically combines action, exploration and adventure.
 With 2 game modes and difficulty based on action or the exclusive Noctis mode where a level of difficulty is added in precision platforming never seen in the metroidvania genre.

-Aeterna Noctis is a metroidvania, souls-like and platformer game developed and published by Aeternum Game Studios S.L.
+Aeterna Noctis is a metroidvania, difficult and souls-like game developed and published by Aeternum Game Studios S.L.

 Released on December 14th 2021 is available only on Windows in 8 languages: English, French, German, Spanish - Spain, Japanese, Russian, Simplified Chinese and Portuguese - Brazil.